Starting a Business

 The partner which incorporates as a PC receives liability protection.
 This provides two forms of protection.
 It ensures the partner’s personal assets receive protection from any malpractice or negligence of the practice’s associates.
 Incorporating as a PC also protects the partner.
 It makes sure they are not responsible for any liabilities relating to the owners.

-Before you decide to form a PLLC or a PC, it’s a good idea to check in with the state in which you wish to do business.
+Now that you understand the difference between a PC and PLLC, it’s a good idea to check in with the state in which you wish to do business.
+When considering PLLC vs PC, knowing the specific requirements of your state is crucial.
 Make sure the state has authorized PLLC and PC legislation prior to filing to incorporate as the formation.

 In addition, the state of incorporation may require proof of your license.
 You may need to show your state license in your existing professional occupation as an example of proof.
 Reach out to the Secretary of State in the state you wish to do business in to see if there are any additional proof examples you’ll need to provide prior to filing, too.